-- Take Your Time – You need to wash your hands for 20 seconds to get them fully clean, and the same is true for surfaces inside your vehicle.
+- Take Your Time – You need to wash your hands for 20 seconds to get them fully clean, and the same is valid for surfaces inside your vehicle.
 Don’t just wipe things down once.
-Clean each surface carefully, and let the solution sit a while before you wipe it off.
-Admittedly, this process can be kind of tedious, but the more time you spend on car safety the more risk you eliminate.
+Clean each surface carefully, and let the solution sit before wiping it off.
+Admittedly, this process can be tedious, but the more time you spend on car safety, the more risk you eliminate.

 - Stock Up on Supplies – Your vehicle is the perfect place to keep cleaning supplies and protective equipment for when you go out.
-Find some space to keep hand sanitizer, gloves, face masks, and disinfecting wipes.
-Use these to give your hands a quick clean or your steering wheel a wipe down after being out and about.
+Find space to keep hand sanitizer, gloves, face masks, and disinfecting wipes.
+Use these to give your hands a quick clean or your steering wheels a wipe-down after being out and about.

-- Ride Strategically – Even the largest vehicles don’t let you put six feet of distance between the driver and passenger.
-Therefore, you’re safest traveling alone.
+- Ride Strategically – Even the most oversized vehicles won’t let you put six feet of distance between the driver and passenger.
+Therefore, you’re safest from COVID-19 traveling alone.
 But if you must have passengers, put them in the back rather than the front.
 Even more importantly, ride with the windows cracked at least three inches so that air ventilates through the cabin instead of allowing traces of the virus to build up inside.

-- Travel Safe – Before the pandemic ends, you might find yourself in someone else’s car, whether that be a friend, family member, or ride-share driver.
+- Travel Safe – Before the pandemic ends, you might find yourself in someone else’s car, whether a friend, family member or ride-share driver.
 If you must ride with someone else, be as cautious as possible by wearing a mask and gloves while avoiding contact with anything unnecessary.
-Remember, it’s not an insult to the driver – it’s the responsible way to keep yourself and everyone else safe.
+Remember, during COVID-19, it’s not an insult to the driver – it’s the responsible way to keep yourself and everyone else safe.

-- Drive With a Mask? – You may have seen other people wearing a mask while driving and wondered if you should follow their lead in terms of car safety.
+- Drive With a Mask? – You may have seen other people wearing a mask while driving and wondered if you should follow their lead in car safety.
 Technically, orders to wear masks in public don’t apply to a vehicle, so you’re not legally mandated to wear one.
 And if you find that it impairs your driving, you should wait until you arrive somewhere to put a mask on.
-All that being said, you run less risk of transmitting COVID-19 to a surface inside your vehicle if you’re wearing a mask.
+That said, you run less risk of transmitting COVID-19 to a surface inside your vehicle if you’re wearing a mask.
 The choice is yours.

-Auto Transport – An Important Resource During a Pandemic
+Auto Transport – An Important Resource During the COVID-19 Pandemic